jsfuentes/Code-Cheatsheet/JS/webJS/cookies.md

 allCookies = document.cookie;
 ```

 In the code above `*allCookies*`is a string containing a semicolon-separated list of all cookies (i.e. `key=value`pairs).
-Note that each keyand valuemay be surrounded by whitespace (space and tab characters): in fact, [RFC 6265](https://tools.ietf.org/html/rfc6265)mandates a single space after each semicolon, but some user agents may not abide by this.
+Note that each keyand value may be surrounded by whitespace (space and tab characters): in fact, [RFC 6265](https://tools.ietf.org/html/rfc6265)mandates a single space after each semicolon, but some user agents may not abide by this.

 ### Write a new cookie